duke-compsci290-spring2018/assignments-portfolio-michelle7l/trello/README.md

 Assets (code, images, or sounds) I used:
 [Firebase Examples](https://github.com/duke-compsci290-spring2018/example_firebase.git)

+Bugs:
+Sometimes a login must be attempted twice as it does not work on the first try.

 License: This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.